Bhiwani

 The city has a conventional school of boxing, with almost all of the members of the Indian Boxing Squad coming from its Sports Authority of India (SAI) hostel.
 The late Capt.
 Hawa Singh, the legendary boxer, helped establish the boxing academy in Bhiwani.

+Bhiwani is also known as Choti Kashi because of so many ancient Hindu temples in city like Kirorimal mandir, Khaki baba temple, Jogiwala mandir.

 History

 Etymology

 Bhiwani is a corrupted form of Bhani.
-The town was founded by a Rajput chief called Neem Singh.
+The town was founded by a rajput chief called Neem Singh.
 His wife named Bhani once saved his life from treachery.
 Consequently, he named the town after her.
 The corrupted name of the town from Bhani to Bhiani (natives still use this pronunciation) eventually came to be known as Bhiwani.
 Other oral tradition avers that the town is named after the goddess Bhavani, the wife of Lord Shiva.

 Early modern era

 The old town had a protective wall with 12 gates which are ruined now, including Bapora Gate to the north-west, Rohtak Gate to the east, and Dadri Gate to the south-east.
-Buildings are in jat-rajput architecture with pavilions and carved wood.
+Buildings are in rajput architecture with pavilions and carved wood.